ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

   <!-- **TODO:** a GIF would be really nice here, e.g. -->
   <!-- % Don't want this to happen -->
   <!-- Unwanted snippet expansion... pisses me off! -> ... pisses me o\frac{}{} -->
-- `mm` is a nice trigger for `$ $` (inline math), but expansion would be unnacceptable when typing words like "communication", "command", etc.
+- `mm` is a nice trigger for `$ $` (inline math), but expansion would be unacceptable when typing words like "communication", "command", etc.

 You get the idea---loosely, we need a way to "stop snippets from expanding when we don't want them to".
 This section gives two solutions to this problem: